one-place-logo-smone-place-logo-smone-place-logo-smone-place-logo-sm

 • Remind your child that they are in charge of their own body at every stage of the process.

 Our child-focused approach is based on a nationwide model of child advocacy centers and we are accredited by the National Children’s Alliance.
-In addition to forensic interviews and forensic medical exams, we also offer resources and referrals to evidence-based mental health services to reduce trauma and improve the lives of children and their families in Onslow County.
+In addition to forensic interviews and comprehensive medical exams, we also offer resources and referrals to evidence-based mental health services to reduce trauma and improve the lives of children and their families in Onslow County.

 Learn more about the One Place Child Advocacy Center here.